 Fellowship Curriculum

-The 14-month Fellowship curriculum will focus on building practical knowledge and skills related to using empirical research methods to design, administer, and assess student success programs.
-The curriculum will also cover concepts and issues relevant to diversity, equity, and inclusion in organizations.
+The 14-month Fellowship curriculum will focus on building practical knowledge and skills related to using social science research methods to design, administer, and assess student success programs.
 The curriculum will culminate in each Fellowship team drafting a Capstone report detailing findings from the research project it designed and executed.

 The curriculum will be centered around nine Fellowship meetings – five two-day, in-person meetings and four 90-minute virtual meetings.
 The meetings will take place roughly every seven to eight weeks.
-The first meeting will take place in Atlanta, GA on September 13-15, 2023.
-The last meeting will take place on November 6-7, 2024 at the AccessLex Legal Education Research Symposium (host city TBD).
+The first meeting will take place in Atlanta, Georgia on September 9-11, 2026.
+The last meeting will take place in November 2027 at LexCon '27 (host city TBD).

 Below is a preliminary Fellowship meeting schedule.
-Each of the three Fellowship teams will be expected to host a two-day in-person session at their home institution at some point during meetings four-eight.
-The exact dates will be determined at meeting one.
+Each of the three Fellowship teams will be expected to host a two-day in-person session at their home institution during Meetings Four, Six, or Eight.
+The exact dates will be determined at Meeting One.

 Draft Meeting Schedule